symsoft/ecc-api-guide/list-subscriptions.md

 The response contains of a list of Subscriptions with limited information.
 See [Get Basic Subscription Information](/get_basic_subscription_information.md) and [List Assigned Services with Usage Details ](/list_assigned_services_with_usage_details.md)for information on how to retrieve the rest of the data for a subscription.

-The subscriptions are sorted by ICCID and the returned list is limited to at most 100 subscriptions.
+The subscriptions are by default sorted by ICCID and the returned list of subscriptions is limited to at most 100 subscriptions.
 The request supports paging to make it possible to retrieve more than 100 subscriptions.

 **Example Command:**